 Here is the list of clothing items you need to take with you to achieve this.

-Underwater is going to be your base layer.
+Underwear is going to be your base layer.
 In addition to your regular underclothes, it may not be a bad idea to pack a set or two of thermal or long underwear.

 You’ll want thick, possibly woolen socks when camping in the fall.
 Your feet can get cold quickly and make your whole body cold.
-Thick socks, and a few extra pairs, are essential.
+Thick warm socks, and a few extra pairs, are essential.

 Waterproof Shoes Or Boots